 Quick Start: Permissions

-Within a site, click Groups.
-Create groups for users who should have the same permissions, and then add the users to these groups.
-Click a group name, and then click Add Users to select the users to be included in the group.
+Create groups for users based on who should have the same permissions, and then add users to those groups.
+Within a site, select Groups.
+Select a group name, and then select Add Users.

 3 Create a Permission Rule